• Skip to primary navigation

 5. Serve.
 Remove from heat and stir in the gremolada.
 Serve immediately.

-Serve veal osso buco alla Milanese with barley risotto, Parmesan risotto, risotto Milanese (saffron risotto), or creamy polenta.
-Mashed potatoes work too, then add some crusty garlic bread to complete the meal!
+Serve with barley risotto, Parmesan risotto, risotto Milanese (saffron risotto), or creamy polenta.
+Mashed potatoes work too, then add some garlic bread or French bread to complete the meal.
 Enjoy!

 💭 Angela's Tips & Recipe Notes